HL7/US-Core/source/pages/_includes/us-core-organization-summary.md

 1. A  string  in `Organization.name`

 #### Summary of the Must Support Requirements
-1. One or more  Identifiers  in `Organization.identifier`
+1.{: .note-to-balloters}One or more  Identifiers  in `Organization.identifier`
-1. A  Identifier  in `Organization.identifier`
+1.{: .note-to-balloters}A  Identifier  in `Organization.identifier`
    - which should have a fixed `Organization.identifier.system` = `http://example.org/fhir/sid/us-npi`
    - which should have a  string value  in `Organization.identifier.value`
 1. A  Identifier  in `Organization.identifier`
    - which should have a fixed `Organization.identifier.system` = `urn:oid:2.16.840.1.113883.4.7`
    - which should have a  string value  in `Organization.identifier.value`
-1. One or more  ContactPoints  in `Organization.telecom` with the following constraints: *The telecom of an organization can never be of use &#39;home&#39;*
+1. {: .note-to-balloters}One or more  ContactPoints  in `Organization.telecom`
+ with the following constraints: *The telecom of an organization can never be of use &#39;home&#39;*
-1. One or more  Addresses  in `Organization.address` with the following constraints: *An address of an organization can never be of use &#39;home&#39;*
+1. {: .note-to-balloters}One or more  Addresses  in `Organization.address`
+ with the following constraints: *An address of an organization can never be of use &#39;home&#39;*
    - which should have one or more  string values  in `Organization.address.line`
    - which should have a  string value  in `Organization.address.city`